Saratoga Park: War Memorial

-In 1920 local Citizen's Memorial Committees commissioned a memorial to honor those from the neighborhood who lost their lives in World War I. The monument was dedicated on September 11, 1921.
+In 1920, local Citizen's Memorial Committees commissioned a memorial to honor those from the neighborhood who lost their lives in World War I. The monument was dedicated on September 11, 1921.
 The memorial consisted of two scrolls listing the 104 men who died in the war, and, notably, the first woman Marine buried with full military honors.
 Between the scrolls stood a bronze figure of Columbia sculpted by James Novelli and cast by Roman Bronze Works.

-In the late 20th century the monument fell into disrepair with the plaques stolen in 1970.
-30 years later in 2000 the main statue was stolen.
+In the late 20th century, the monument fell into disrepair; its plaques were stolen in 1970.
+Thirty years later, in 2000, the main statue was also stolen.
 The investigation that followed retrieved pieces of the statue from a scrapyard.

 After the pedestal stood empty for more than ten years, discretionary funding was allocated by Councilmember Darlene Mealy to recreate the monument from archival photos and the recovered pieces of the original monument.
-On September 10, 2014 the monument was rededicated at a ceremony attended by Mealy and Eric Adams.
+On September 10, 2014, the monument was rededicated at a ceremony attended by Mealy and Eric Adams.